NYPL/digarch/staging/Archivist-Workstation-Processing.md

 ### Processing

 * Appraise the files.
 * Ascertain the arrangement of the files.
 * Note file naming conventions, how the files relate to each other, and  possible duplicates.

-* Sort the .csv file by size, checksum, date, file , or path.

 ### Arrangement

 * Create a new folder on the drive you received at the same folder level as \M12345_workingfiles.
 * Use the naming convention ```CollectionID_FAcomponents``` to create a collection folder.
 * Name the folder /M12345_FAcomponents, for example.